etishor/etishor.github.io/_posts/2007-12-06-myweather-widget.md

   </ol>
 </div>

-Also the part where you search for the city could be added as a control for the widget but i didn&#8217;t relay need it to be .
+Also the part where you search for the city could be added as a control for the widget but i didn't relay need it to be .

-MyWeather plugin&#8217;s [homepage][1].
+MyWeather plugin's [homepage][1].

 # <a id="update">Update</a>